 The objective in a number partitioning problem is to divide a given set of numbers into two disjoint groups such that the difference between the sums of the two groups is as small as possible.
 It was used by Johnson et al. to evaluate simulated annealing [1991], Korf to evaluate his improvement to limited discrepancy search [1996], and Walsh to evaluate depth-bounded discrepancy search [1997].
-To encourage difficult search trees by reducing the chance of encountering a perfectly even partitioning [Karmarkar et al., 1986], we used instances with 64 25-digit numbers or 128 44-digit numbers.
+To encourage difficult search trees by reducing the chance of encountering a perfectly even partitioning [Karmarkar et al., 1986], we used instances with 64 25-digit numbers or 128 44 digits numbers.
 (Common Lisp, which provides arbitrary precision integer arithmetic, was used to implement the algorithms.)
-Results were normalized as if the original numbers had been between 0 and 1.
 To better approximate a normal distribution, the logarithm of the partition difference was used as the leaf cost.